Figure drawing: Approaches

 Artists take a variety of approaches to drawing the human figure.
-They may draw from live models or from photographs, from skeletal models, or from memory and imagination.
+They may draw from live models or from photographs, from mannequin puppets, or from memory and imagination.
 Most instruction focuses on the use of models in "life drawing" courses.
 The use of photographic reference—although common since the development of photography—is often criticized or discouraged for its tendency to produce "flat" images that fail to capture the dynamic aspects of the subject.
 Drawing from imagination is often lauded for the expressiveness it encourages, and criticized for the inaccuracies introduced by the artist's lack of knowledge or limited memory in visualizing the human figure; the experience of the artist with other methods has a large influence on the effectiveness of this approach.

 In developing the image, some artists focus on the shapes created by the interplay of light and dark values on the surfaces of the body.
 Others take an anatomical approach, beginning by approximating the internal skeleton of the figure, overlaying the internal organs and musculature, and covering those shapes with the skin, and finally (if applicable) clothing; the study of human internal anatomy is usually involved in this technique.
 Another approach is to loosely construct the body out of geometric shapes, e.g., a sphere for the cranium, a cylinder for the torso, etc. Then refine those shapes to more closely resemble the human form.

 For those working without visual reference (or as a means of checking one's work), proportions commonly recommended in figure drawing are: